Here it is: the much anticipated gluten free sourdough bread recipe!

 I’ve baked experiment after experiment, tweaking it here and there to account for lots of variables.

-The development of a gluten free sourdough starter and gluten free sourdough bread recipe was a painstaking process, but at least we’ve enjoyed tons of gluten free sourdough (by the way, leftover sourdough makes an insane overnight gluten free French Toast Casserole!).
+The development of a gluten free sourdough starter (click here for recipe) and gluten free sourdough bread recipe was a painstaking process, but at least we’ve enjoyed tons of gluten free sourdough (by the way, leftover sourdough makes an insane overnight gluten free French Toast Casserole!).

 I urge you to hang in there and read through my entire post, as I outline what has worked best and what has not worked best for me.
-There are definitely some tricks of the trade.
-But let me assure you that you can (and with this recipe, you will) enjoy sourdough again!
+There are definitely some tricks of the trade, including how to get your gluten free sourdough to be sour!

 Gluten Free Sourdough Basics